On finite non-degenerate braided tensor categories with a Lagrangian subcategory: Introduction

 \item There are $8$ equivalence classes of finite non-degenerate braided {\em integral} tensor categories containing $\sRep(W)$ as a Lagrangian subcategory, and $8$ equivalence classes of finite non-degenerate braided {\em non-integral} tensor categories containing $\sRep(W)$ as a Lagrangian subcategory. \end{enumerate} \end{theorem}

-In particular, Theorem \ref{main theorem} yields precise information on the number and projectivity of the simple objects in a finite non-degenerate braided tensor category which contains a Lagrangian subcategory $\sRep(W)$ (see Corollary \ref{simprojex}).
+In particular, Theorem \ref{main theorem} yields precise information on the number and projectivity of the simple objects in a finite non-degenerate braided tensor category containing a Lagrangian subcategory $\sRep(W)$ (see Corollary \ref{simprojex}).

 The structure of this paper is as follows.
-Section 2 is devoted to some preliminaries on finite (braided) tensor categories and their exact module categories, Hopf superalgebras, and the finite non-degenerate braided tensor category $\Z(\sRep(W))$.
-Section 3 is devoted to the proof of Theorem \ref{pre main theorem}.
-Section 4 is devoted to the group ${\bf B}$, and to the proof that it acts on the set of equivalence classes of finite non-degenerate braided tensor categories which contain the same $\sRep(W)$ as a Lagrangian subcategory, freely.
-Section 5 is devoted to the proof of Theorem \ref{main theorem}.
-In Section 6 we classify finite {\em degenerate} braided tensor categories containing a Lagrangian subcategory $\sRep(W)$.
-In Section 7 we relate Theorem \ref{main theorem} with the works of Davydov and Runkel \cite{DR1,DR,DR2}.
+Section \ref{section:Preliminaries} is devoted to some preliminaries on finite (braided) tensor categories and their exact module categories, Hopf superalgebras, the finite tensor categories $\sRep(W)$, and the non-degenerate braided tensor categories $\Z(\sRep(W))$.
+Section \ref{section:proof of pre main theorem (1)} is devoted to the proof of Theorem \ref{pre main theorem}.
+Section \ref{MissVec} is devoted to the group ${\bf B}$, and to the proof that it acts on the set of equivalence classes of finite non-degenerate braided tensor categories containing the same $\sRep(W)$ as a Lagrangian subcategory, freely.
+Section \ref{section:proof of case (3)} is devoted to the proof of Theorem \ref{main theorem}.
+In Section \ref{section:proof of case (2)} we classify finite {\em degenerate} braided tensor categories containing a Lagrangian subcategory $\sRep(W)$.
+In Section \ref{appendix} we relate Theorem \ref{main theorem} with the works of Davydov and Runkel \cite{DR1,DR,DR2}.

-\begin{remark} In a future publication, we plan to extend the results of this paper to finite non-degenerate braided tensor categories which contain a Lagrangian subcategory $\E:=\sRep(G\ltimes{W},u)$ of the most general form. \end{remark}
+\begin{remark} In a future publication, we plan to extend the results of this paper to finite non-degenerate braided tensor categories containing a Lagrangian subcategory $\sRep(G\ltimes{W},u)$ of the most general form. \end{remark}

 {\bf Acknowledgements.} We are grateful to Alexei Davydov, Pavel Etingof, Dmitri Nikshych, Victor Ostrik and Ingo Runkel for very useful discussions and helpful comments.

 This work was done under the supervision of the first author, as part of the second author's Ph.D dissertation.